Campus Life: Spring 2021 FAQs

 Since participation in a virtual career fair may be a new experience, workshops and guides have been designed to help students prepare and stand out from the crowd.
 Handshake™ also provides a calendar of future virtual trainings and events.

-Will the Campus Store be open for the fall?
+When will the Campus Store be open?

 Through the CBU Health Center, students will have access to virtual health and well-being resources.
 Students are encouraged to contact the CBU Health Center at 951.552.5067 for more information.